-Admit it.
 We all look forward to the weekend after a long week at work.
 Here’s another reason to look forward to it: Research finds that it’s important to emotionally recover from stressful work demands.
-A recent study by Binnewies et al. (click here for the IOATWORK review) found that mentally detaching oneself from work, relaxing, and engaging in non job-related tasks during the weekend helps employees feel recovered during the following work week.
-This leads to better self-reported performance and citizenship behaviors as well as increased initiative to complete work tasks.
+One previous study found that mentally detaching from work, relaxing, and engaging in non job-related tasks during the weekend helps employees feel recovered during the following work week.
+This leads to better self-reported job performance and citizenship behaviors (going the extra mile), as well as increased initiative to complete work tasks.
 These are positive outcomes for organizations, but when it comes to employees, there are more specific emotional benefits to consider.

-The current study by Fritz et al. examined the effect of several types of weekend recovery experiences on both positive and negative feelings.
+The current study (Fritz et al., 2010) examined the effect of several types of weekend recovery experiences on both positive and negative feelings.
 Relaxation during the weekend increased positive feelings (joviality, serenity, self-assurance) and decreased negative feelings (fear, hostility, sadness) by the end of the weekend.
 Engaging in mastery experiences (activities that promote challenge and provide opportunities to learn new skills) during the weekend was related to increased positive feelings (joviality, serenity, self-assurance).
 Finally, psychological detachment (mentally distancing oneself from work) was also related to increased positive feelings (only joviality and serenity) by the end of the weekend.

-Fritz et al. also examined the impact of non-work hassles (e.g. accumulated housework, conflicts with the family) that can occur during the weekend.
+However, the weekend isn’t always full of positive recovery experiences.
+The authors also examined the impact of non-work hassles (e.g., accumulated housework, conflicts with the family) that can occur during the weekend.
 These negative non-work experiences increased negative feelings (sadness, hostility, fear, fatigue) by the end of the weekend.

 Fritz, C., Sonnentag, S., Spector, P. E. and McInroe, J. A. (2010), The weekend matters: Relationships between stress recovery and affective experiences.
 Journal of Organizational Behavior, 31: 1137–1162.